eviltobz/Searchr/Notes.md

 ## Improve the Include/Exclude bits
 * They never seem to work when I try to use em, what are they _actually_ doing?
 * Do they get applied when running a filter, rather than a search?
+* * Exclude folder names - works on search, not filter
+* * Inc/Exc file name - works on search & regex-based, but tries to replicate wildcards.
+Wraps pattern with "^<search term>$" swaps "*" for ".*" & "?" for "."
+* * * So, searching for a file extension needs to be "*.cs" or "*cs", search for a bit of a filename "*importantbit*" etc.

 # .Net Framework 4.8 to .Net 5 Upgrade